FRENCH 2Z06A Begin. Intensive French II

 This course has been designed to enable students to master the grammatical structures and vocabulary of the French language which are necessary to express opinions both in writing and orally, and to be able to participate in discussions in a confident manner.

 Michèle Bissière and Nathalie Degroult.
 Séquences : Intermediate French through Film, 3rd edition, Cengage Learning, 2016.

 Access to the textbook, activities manual and website material will be necessary to do homework.
 Students must bring the textbook to class.

 - The tests are not cumulative; they each cover the grammar and vocabulary elements of two chapters.
 There are no essays to write.
 Length: 50 minutes.

 - The final exam is cumulative; it covers the grammar and vocabulary elements of all chapters discussed in class.
-There are no essays to write.
+Students will also have to write a short essay (150-200 words) related to the movie Intouchables.
 Length: 2 hours.

-- The participation mark takes into account students’ attendance, preparedness (lessons reviewed and homework done prior to class), willingness to engage in in-class exercises, and oral participation in class.
+- The participation mark takes into account students’ attendance, preparedness (lessons reviewed and homework done prior to class) and oral participation in class.

 Please note that there is NO MIDTERM EXAM in this course.

 You are expected to exhibit honesty and use ethical behaviour in all aspects of the learning process.
 Academic credentials you earn are rooted in principles of honesty and academic integrity.